krishachikka/SQL-Notes/README.md

-# SQL Notes
+# SQL revision prep Notes 🐙

-A clean and beginner-friendly collection of SQL notes, organized for quick learning and revision.
+A clean collection of SQL notes, organized for quick learning and revision.
 Covers the basics of SQL, syntax, commands, and key concepts used in real-world applications.

 ## Table of Contents